HVPT - Hyperventilation Provocation Test

 Magarian GJ, Middaugh DA, Linz DH, Hyperventilation syndrome: a diagnosis begging for recognition, West J Med 1983; 38: 733-736.

 As a first practical step with this approach, it was "important that the patients be confronted with the cause-and-effect relationship and their symptoms.
 A hyperventilation trial is crucial for therapeutic success" (p.
 736, Magarian et al, 1983).
-During the HVPT the patient breathed deeply at a rate 30 to 40 times per minute.
+During the HVPT the patient breathed deeply at a rate of 30 to 40 times per minute.
 Most patients experienced their symptoms within minutes or seconds.
-Such recognition was a major factor for successful overall outcome of the therapy.
+Such recognition was a major factor for the overall successful outcome of the therapy.

 Given its nature, the test should be conducted cautiously for patients with ischemic coronary disease, sickle cell disease, cerebrovascular insufficiency and baseline hypoxemia.
 Meanwhile, "it is of far greater detriment for the patient not to recognize the relationship between over-breathing and their symptoms than the potential risks of performing the test” (p.231, Magarian, 1982).
 The suggested duration of the test was 4-5 minutes.

 When the HVPT was done, breathing into a bag resulted in quick alleviation of the symptoms.
 Finally, the patients were encouraged to use relaxation therapy and also taught how to retrain their own breathing pattern, from thoracic to diaphragmatic.
-The authors reported about the low efficiency of different medications for the normalization of breathing.
+The authors reported the low efficiency of different medications for the normalization of breathing.